Korivash/Korivash/README.md

 <p align="center">
 **About me**
 <p align="center">
-Allow me to introduce myself and share the range of skills and knowledge I bring to the GitHub community. 🌟

-I'm Korivash, a self-taught developer with a passion for cybersecurity and FiveM development.
-In today's digital landscape, safeguarding our online presence is crucial.
-With dedication, I strive to deepen my understanding of cybersecurity, equipping myself with the tools to protect individuals and organizations against cyber threats. 🔒

-Additionally, I actively contribute to the FiveM development community.
-FiveM is a modification framework for Grand Theft Auto V, enabling custom multiplayer experiences.
-Through my programming skills and creativity, I explore new horizons in game development. 🎮

-On my GitHub page, I share my cybersecurity journey and provide assistance to those interested in FiveM development.
-Together, we can delve into game modification, collaborate on exciting projects, and push the boundaries within the FiveM realm. 🚀
+Hello there!
+I'm Korivash, a self-taught developer specializing in Discord bot development.
+I have a deep passion for crafting interactive experiences within the Discord ecosystem.
+With dedication and creativity, I explore the vast possibilities of building custom bots that enhance communication and engagement within communities. 🤖💬

+In addition to my expertise in Discord bot development, I also enjoy working on QBCore FiveM servers.
+The FiveM platform allows me to create unique multiplayer experiences in Grand Theft Auto V, and QBCore serves as the foundation for server development.
+By leveraging my programming skills and creativity, I strive to build immersive and captivating QBCore servers that bring virtual worlds to life. 🎮🌟

+On my GitHub page, you'll find a collection of my projects, showcasing my expertise in Discord bot development and QBCore FiveM server development.
+Whether you're interested in Discord bots or FiveM servers, I'm here to collaborate and support you on your journey.
+Let's connect, innovate, and create amazing experiences together! 🚀💡

 Best regards,